 Besides that, the finish needs to be durable – protecting and keeping your gate looking great over time.
 We cringe at the site of rust runs on an otherwise beautiful gate.
 It is so sad.

 Most of what you find on the internet touts the superiority of powder coating over painting, but if you call us – we are going to recommend painting your gate.
+This article is about why we prefer paint.

 Because Accidents Happen